ucsb-seclab/cs177-ctfd-oracle-challenges/README.md

 # CTFd Oracle Challenges

-Custom oracle plugin, originally by @nbanmp, customization by @Lukas-Dresel, porting to CTFd (4793d95338935686ef005c24ebb6606e1be7403b) by @degrigis.
+Custom oracle plugin, originally by @nbanmp, customization by @Lukas-Dresel, porting to CTFd (commit `4793d95338935686ef005c24ebb6606e1be7403b`) by @degrigis.

 When creating a challenge, an endpoint for an "oracle" is specified.
 This oracle handles challenge deployment and testing.
 It must respond to a post request to `/create` and `/attempt`.